rmcanany/SolidEdgeHousekeeper/README.md

 *Update 1/25/2022* One user has reported success with Teamcenter 'cached' files.

 **Older Solid Edge versions**
-Some tasks may not support versions of Solid Edge prior to SE2020.
+Some tasks cannot be run on older versions.
-*Cause*: Maybe an API call not available in previous versions.
+*Cause*: Probably an API call not available in previous versions.
-*Possible workaround*: Use SE2020 or later.
+*Possible workaround*: Use the latest version, or avoid use of the task causing problems.

-**Multiple installed Solid Edge versions**
-May not support multiple installed versions on the same machine.
+**May not support multiple installed Solid Edge versions**
 *Cause*: Unknown.
 *Possible workaround*: Use the version that was 'silently' installed.